nhn/tui.calendar/docs/en/apis/template.md

 #### monthGridFooter

-The header area of the monthly view cell can be customized.
+The footer area of the monthly view cell can be customized.
 It receives the `TemplateMonthGrid` object as a parameter.
+By default, nothing is displayed.

 ```js
 calendar.setOptions({